dyhes/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

 # Setting up your organization

-Welcome to Zulip!
-This page will guide you through trying out Zulip, migrating your organization from other team chat tools (if needed), getting everything set up, and inviting others to join.
+Welcome to Aloha!
+This page will guide you through trying out Aloha, migrating your organization from other team chat tools (if needed), getting everything set up, and inviting others to join.

-If you are joining an existing organization, we recommend checking out our guide to [Getting started with Zulip][getting-started].
+If you are joining an existing organization, we recommend checking out our guide to [Getting started with Aloha][getting-started].

 [getting-started]: /help/getting-started-with-zulip